-All of the work described above has used passive thermal sensing, relying on emission or absorption by the gas to provide a signal to measure.
-Measurements can also be made in absorption mode by using the sun as a source or by providing an artificial source of radiation (typically a globar and retroreflector).
-In these applications single field-of-view (fov), mediumspectral resolution (6-0.5 cm-1) interferometers are used to gather quantitative information on multiple gas species simultaneously.
-Fourier-Transform Interferometers (FT-IRs) have become a very valuable device for volcanic gas studies (Love et al., 1998; Oppenheimer et al., 1998; Burton et al., 2000; Horrocks, 2001), including measurements of gas ratios reported by Oppenheimer et al. (2002).
-Systems using ultra-violet light as a source have recently been developed for volcanic SO2 measurements (McGonigle, 2005; Horton et al., 2006), for volcanic BrO measurements (Bobrowski et al., 2003), and also for CO2 slant-path columns (Goff et al., 2001).
-More recently Stremme et al. (2013) and Krueger et al. (2013) presented measurements of volcanic emissions using a scanning FT-IR, showing two dimensional visualisations of SO2 based on thermal emission spectroscopy.
-Kinoshita et al. (2003) used a ground-based CCD imager together with a near infrared filter to study volcanic plumes, but they did not attempt a quantitative retrieval of the gases or particulates.
-Notsu et al. (2003) demonstrated the feasibility of using the 8.6 μ m waveband for the measurement of volcanic SO2 slant column density using a portable spectral infrared radiometer.
+All of the studies described above have used passive thermal sensing, relying on emission or absorption by the gas to provide a signal to measure.
+Measurements can also be made in absorption mode by using the Sun as a source or by providing an artificial source of radiation (typically a globar and retroreflector).
+In these applications single field-ofview (FoV), medium-spectral-resolution $(6-0.5 \text{ cm}^{-1})$ interferometers are used to gather quantitative information on multiple gas species simultaneously.
+Fourier-transform interferometers (FT-IRs) have become a very valuable device for volcanic gas studies (Love et al., 1998; Oppenheimer et al., 1998; Burton et al., 2000; Horrocks, 2001), including measurements of gas ratios reported by Oppenheimer et al. (2002).
+Systems using ultraviolet light as a source have recently been developed for volcanic SO2 measurements (Mc-Gonigle, 2005; Horton et al., 2006), for volcanic BrO measurements (Bobrowski et al., 2003), and also for CO2 slantpath columns (Goff et al., 2001).
+More recently Stremme et al. (2013) and Krueger et al. (2013) presented measurements of volcanic emissions using a scanning FT-IR, showing two-dimensional visualisations of SO2 based on thermal emission spectroscopy.
+Kinoshita et al. (2003) used a groundbased CCD imager together with a near-infrared filter to study volcanic plumes, but they did not attempt a quantitative retrieval of the gases or particulates.
+Notsu et al. (2003) demonstrated the feasibility of using the 8.6 μm waveband for the measurement of volcanic SO2 slant column density using a portable spectral infrared radiometer.

-This paper presents the first detailed study of the use of a ground-based, uncooled thermal imaging microbolometer radiometer to detect and quantify SO2 gas from volcanic and industrial sources.
-The intention of this work was to develop a multi-filter TIR imaging camera capable of sensing gases and particles, principally for applications in volcanology.
-The details concerning the methods for detecting volcanic ash particles have been provided in a separate paper (Prata and Bernardo, 2009); here we concentrate on the SO2 gas retrieval methodology.
+This paper presents the first detailed study of the use of a ground-based, uncooled thermal imaging microbolometer radiometer to detect and quantify SO_2 gas from volcanic and industrial sources.
+The intention for this work was to develop a multi-filter TIR imaging camera capable of sensing gases and particles, principally for applications in volcanology.
+The details concerning the methods for detecting volcanic ash particles have been provided in a separate paper (Prata and Bernardo, 2009); here we concentrate on the SO_2 gas retrieval methodology.
 The capability to acquire frequent, real-time images from a fixed platform (e.g. located at a volcanological observatory near to an active volcano, or during a field deployment) day or night offers a practical and safe tool for understanding some aspects of volcanic activity.

-The organisation of the paper is as follows: we briefly describe the principal characteristics of uncooled microbolometer thermal imaging devices and then show how such cameras can be adapted for use in detecting and quantifying SO2 gas emissions.
-The design of the camera system is described and the basic theory presented for SO2 slant column density (hereafter referred to as SCD) retrieval and then illustrated by showing how SO2 emissions from an industrial stack can be derived.
+The organisation of the paper is as follows: we briefly describe the principal characteristics of uncooled microbolometer thermal imaging devices and then show how such cameras can be adapted for use in detecting and quantifying SO_2 gas emissions.
+The design of the camera system is described, and the basic theory presented, for SO_2 slant column density (hereafter referred to as SCD) retrieval and then illustrated by showing how SO2 emissions from an industrial stack can be derived.
 This is followed by a detailed error analysis of the retrieval scheme.
-Measurements made at two volcanoes, Etna, Sicily, Italy and Stromboli, Aeolian islands, Italy, are provided to show how estimates of volcanic SO2 emission rates can be estimated.
-We conclude with comments on how this technology might be improved by integrating it with other remote sensing instruments, for example Ultra-Violet (UV) spectrometers, and used for quantitative studies of volcanic emissions, for detecting hazards from an airborne platform, and for alerting authorities of volcanic activity during the day and night for hazard warnings.
+Measurements made at two volcanoes, Etna (Sicily, Italy) and Stromboli (Aeolian Islands, Italy), are provided to show how estimates of volcanic SO2 emission rates can be estimated.
+We conclude with comments on how this technology might be improved by integrating it with other remote sensing instruments, for example ultraviolet (UV) spectrometers, and used for quantitative studies of volcanic emissions, for detecting hazards from an airborne platform, and for alerting authorities of volcanic activity during the day and night for hazard warnings.

-Thermal imagers
+2 Thermal imagers